Fx64b/video-archiver/README.md

 ./run.sh [options]

 Options:
-  --clear    Clear the database and downloads
-  --build    Rebuild the containers and regenerate TypeScript types --debug    Enable debug logging in backend
-  --help|-h  Show help message
+  --clear         Clear the database and downloads --build         Rebuild the containers and regenerate TypeScript types --debug         Enable debug logging in backend --backend-only  Start only the backend service --help|-h       Show help message
 ```

 Common use cases: